afritine/portfolio/README.md

 ### General Math Learning Portal
 **Role:** Project Manager, UI/UX Designer & Programmer
-A learning portal designed to help store and access General Math lessons.
-Built using **Microsoft Access**.
+Designed and developed a user interface for a learning portal aimed at storing and accessing lessons for the General Mathematics subject, year 2019.
+The system was implemented using **Microsoft Access**.
-**Responsibilities:** Managed timelines, designed the UI, and implemented core functionalities.
+**Responsibilities:** Managed project timelines, designed the user interface, and programmed the system’s core functionalities.

+**System Video:**

 ### Missing Persons System Interface
 **Role:** Project Manager & UI/UX Designer
-Designed a Figma prototype for a system that tracks and displays missing person information, as part of an HCI course.
+Designed a user interface for a system that helps track and display information about missing persons.
+The design was created using Figma as part of our Human-Computer Interaction (HCI) course.
+**Responsibilities:** Managed the project schedule and designed the system interface and its key functionalities.

+**Figma Link:**

 ### Barcode-Based Classroom Attendance System
 **Role:** UI/UX and Hardware Designer, Assistant Project Manager
-Created a classroom attendance system using **Arduino**, Wi-Fi module, and LCD.
-Developed both the hardware design and admin interface.
+Developed a barcode-based classroom attendance system using **Arduino technology** to efficiently monitor student attendance.
+The system utilized components such as the Arduino Uno, Wi-Fi module, LCD display, and other electronic parts.
+**Responsibilities:** Designed both the hardware (interior and exterior components) and the user interface for the admin panel.

+**Figma Link:**

 ---

-## Certifications

-- Alibaba Cloud Certification – Networking on the Cloud (2025)
-- Alibaba Cloud Certification – Relational vs NoSQL Databases (2025)
-- CyberSafety Seminar – with RCQC MediaTech and MaraLabs (2025)
-- Ignite Leadership Training & Workshop (2024)
-- Your Online Blueprint – Digital Privacy & Security (2024)
-- Certificate of Completion in Robotics (2015)
+**Other Logo and Interfaces:**
+**Figma Link:**

 ---